TeseoLou/codoku/README.md

 - Improves UX by offering visual onboarding

 **Technical Aspects:**
-- Bootstrap modal launched via `setupModal.show()` on page load or restart.
+- `Bootstrap` modal launched via `setupModal.show()` on page load or restart.
-- Implemented using Bootstrap’s modal component with `data-bs-backdrop="static"` and no keyboard dismissal to enforce attention.
+- Implemented using `Bootstrap`’s modal component with `data-bs-backdrop="static"` and no keyboard dismissal to enforce attention.
 - Uses custom styling for accessibility and theme matching.
-- The Cancel button is programmatically hidden (`display: none`) on first load using JavaScript and only becomes visible on subsequent visits, making the setup modal mandatory on initial page load.
+- The Cancel button is programmatically hidden (`display: none`) on first load using `JavaScript` and only becomes visible on subsequent visits, making the setup modal mandatory on initial page load.
 - Difficulty and time selections are captured from radio inputs inside the modal form.
 - `<fieldset>` and `<legend>` elements used for grouped settings (timer and difficulty).
 - Upon pressing 'Enter ↲', selections are validated and passed to the game logic via startNewGame(), which triggers puzzle fetching, timer initialization, and stat panel updates.
-- Modal aesthetics dynamically match theme mode (light/dark) using CSS class switching.
+- Modal aesthetics dynamically match theme mode (light/dark) using `CSS` class switching.
 - If a game has not yet been played (`hasPlayed === false`), the Cancel button is hidden on load with `$('#cancel-button').hide()`.
 - Once a game has started, `hasPlayed` is set to `true`, and future modal triggers will show the Cancel button, giving users freedom to abandon setup later.